permeoxidestinator/RoboticArm/README.md

 Supported functions:
 * Managing of all Servo-side programming
 * Output of the current state of the robot as feedback
-* moveTo-function: sends the robot to a given target-position without a speed limit
+* move-function: sends the robot to a given target-position without a speed limit

 Note:
 * All user side units are either in [mm] or [°]